mjdetullio/gradle-coverity-plugin/README.md

     user = System.getenv('COVERITY_USER')
     pass = System.getenv('COVERITY_PASS')

+    // Specifies files that should be excluded from analysis by deleting them from the emit DB using cov-manage-emit
+    // Default:
+    excludes = [project.buildDir]
+    // Add more, in addition to the default "buildDir": excludes += file('path/to/file')

     // Whether child projects (recursive) should be part of the analysis includeChildProjects = true